Week 1: Play the Love Song

 A.W.
 Tozer, In Pursuit of God

-What makes it difficult for you to keep your eyes on the Conductor?
+What is the difference between approaching ‘unity’ as the goal versus approaching it as a bi-product?
+What helps you to keep your eyes focused on the Conductor?

 Beautiful music requires rest.